 Ultima: Runes of Virtue II (1993)

 The original Runes of Virtue was ultimately nothing special, but being portable lent it a certain appeal; even if the game wasn't outstanding, you could at least kill a few minutes with it on a bus ride or something.
-The second game lacks even that bit of benefit, being much the same as the original; same tedious trial-and-error design with only the barest minimum of Ultima elements pasted on.
-Its existence just felt rather pointless, especially when you consider that the Legend of Zelda: Link's Awakening came out the same year, uses the same basic style of design and is regarded as one of the very best Game Boy games ever made.
+The second game has a bit more story and is more polished, but otherwise is more of the same - a decent but unremarkable puzzle driven action game.
+It definitely started to look a bit dated though, especially when one considers that the Legend of Zelda: Link's Awakening came out the same year, uses the same basic style of design and is regarded as one of the very best Game Boy games ever made.
 But then to compound it even further, RoV2 also got a Super Nintendo port the following year so the unfavorable comparisons could continue there against games like Link to the Past and Shadowrun.
-The original Runes of Virtue was at least a fairly novel game in its time, but RoV2 was looking pretty dated for the time period it came out in.
-So, it gets a D.
+Still, the SNES version is pretty fun and much more polished than the original game (and its Game Boy counterpart), so, it gets a C. Game Boy version gets a D.

 Ultima VIII: Pagan (1994)